This page covers the supporting characters of Wreck-It Ralph.

 - Small Name, Big Ego: King Candy/Turbo treated himself as The Ace even though he was more of an Attention Whore and a Green-Eyed Monster, evident when he shuts down a new game and his own for stealing his popularity.

-- The Sociopath: He has no empathy for anyone but himself and doesn't care who he hurts as long as he gets his way. and, as Vanellope learns the hard way, children are no exception.
+- The Sociopath: He has no empathy for anyone but himself and doesn't care who he hurts as long as he gets his way.
+As Vanellope learns the hard way, children are no exception.

-- Speech Impediment: Has a slight lisp even as Turbo.
+- Speech Impediment: Th'peakth with a th'light li'thp, even a'th Turbo.

 - Start of Darkness: A story told by Felix in flashback reveals that Turbo was the main character of a racing game that got overshadowed by RoadBlasters.
 He got so insanely jealous that he crossed over and literally crashed it, resulting in both consoles being unplugged.